chandashrestha/bamazon/README.md

 It updates the SQL database to reflect the remaining quantity.
 Once the update goes through, it shows the customer the total cost of their purchase.

-After the successful purchase it will ask you to
+After the successful purchase it will ask you "Would you like to purchase another Product?
+(Y/n)

+If you choose Y, it will list out the number of available quantities of all the products and you can re-purchase another product.

+If you choose n, it will end the purchase and show "Thank you for shopping!
+Please come again!

+-- Second Scenario --
+This Scenario explains about any user errors.
+1. If you enter the Product ID that doesn't exist, it will show "This Product ID does not exists!"